 At this phase, you may have ordered parts many times but also noticed you have fewer and fewer mistakes.
 Your product has gotten better over time and you aren’t ordering as many reworked parts.
 Once you have all the finished parts, its time to move on.

 This is actually where many inventors get stuck into an endless loop of never completing their prototype.
 At some point, you have to let go and say that the product is complete.
 If you have done everything correctly up until this point, you will know deep down that you have done everything you can.

 Congratulations, you have created your first invention.
 It is no longer an idea and instead, sits in front of you.
 It may not be what you originally imagined but that is part of learning how to be an inventor.

 One more thing to keep in mind regarding your prototype.
 Here at Invention Therapy, we believe that a prototype should be a 99% ready to market version of our product.
-The more work you do now during this phase, the less issues you will have once you are ready to manufacture your product.
+The more work you do now during this phase, the fewer issues you will have once you are ready to manufacture your product.

-If you have followed our advice so far, you probably had most of your parts machined, stamped or laser cut so there is no escuse for not being ready for mass production at this point.
+If you have followed our advice so far, you probably had most of your parts machined, stamped or laser cut so there is no excuse for not being ready for mass production at this point.

-If you do need molds, 3D printed parts are fine at this phase but be aware that molded parts must be designed in very specific ways.
+If you do need molds, 3D printed parts are fine at this phase but are aware that molded parts must be designed in very specific ways.
 Just because you can 3D print a part, it does not mean that it can be injection molded.

 Adapting and changing your designs is one of the most important disciplines you will learn.
 Once you build a few products, the process should become second nature.
 You will also learn many tricks along the way to save time and money.